nicolas-loubet/CppLibAmberGromacs/README.md

 ## Folder Structure

-- `files`: Contains example files for AMBER and GROMACS.
-In the future, LAMMPS examples may be included.
+- `files`: Contains example files for AMBER, GROMACS and LAMMPS.

 - `cppambergromacs`: Contains the .hpp files and related components for studying molecular dynamics.
 Refer to the figure in the `files` folder to understand the class hierarchy and relationships.